youyanggu/covid19_projections/about.md

 #### Second wave

 In regions where the outbreak has not yet been fully contained, it is possible that reopening will cause a second wave of infections if states fail to maintain sufficient social distancing.
-We assume that regions that have reopened will take actions to reduce transmission, such as increased contact tracing, mandatory mask wearing, improved treatments, capacity limits, etc. As a result, we cap the post-reopening R_t value to be under 1.3.
-Over time, the aforementioned actions will also lead to a fall in the transmission rate.
+We assume that regions that have reopened will take actions to reduce transmission, such as increased contact tracing, mandatory mask wearing, improved treatments, capacity limits, etc. Over time, the aforementioned actions, as well as the natural progression of the virus, will lead to a reduction in the transmission rate.

+In states where a second wave is prevalent, infections appear to reach a peak before undergoing a decline, despite a lack of concrete mitigation measures.
+One theory is that there is a certain subset of the population that are more susceptible to contracting the virus (old age, co-morbidities, unwillingness to take precautions, etc).
+Once that group is exhausted, it becomes harder for the virus to spread, leading to a decline in transmission despite no government intervention.
+Note that this is merely a theory to explain the observed data.

 As of June 1, our model no longer assumes a second lockdown.